TriliumNext/Docs/Wiki/search.md

 ## Auto-Trigger Search from URL

-You can open Trilium and automatically trigger a search by including the search string in the URL:
+You can open Trilium and automatically trigger a search by including the search [url encoded](https://meyerweb.com/eric/tools/dencoder/) string in the URL:

 `http://localhost:8080/#?searchString=abc`